Elevation: 6,355 ft

 Peak 6355 is a ranked summit that is positioned due south of Daves Pass.
 Its eastern and northern aspects are gentle whereas its western aspects are relatively steep.
 Its terrain is a mix of junipers and scrub.
 It is Peak #2 in the Daves Pass Trifecta.
 USGS Ibex Peak

 East Face, Class 2

-From the summit area, descend a rounded ridge (forested with junipers) N then NW then NE to reach [visible] Daves Pass and the jeep road that passes through it.
+From the summit area, descend a rounded ridge (forested with junipers) north then northwest then northeast to reach [visible] Daves Pass and the jeep road that passes through it.
 The terrain on this descent is semi-open juniper forest with scrub.
 Avoid thicker bushwhacking on either side of the ridge crest.
-The final descent to the pass follows the R/E side of an old fence row and then an old 2-track jeep road, which allows you to cruise to the finish.
+The final descent to the pass follows the right/east side of an old fence row and then an old 2-track jeep road, which allows you to cruise to the finish.
 Daves Pass has a cattle fence crossing it and an open cattle gate.